alvinwan/pymini/README.md

 pip install uglipy  # ours
 ```

-Then, run the following to get mini'd versions of the sample file.
+Then, run the following to get mini'd versions of the sample file `sample/test.py`, which comes from `pyminifer`'s repository.

 ```
 mkdir -p out